What you need to know!

 Tipping in the U.S.

 One of the most confusing things about traveling stateside is tipping in the U.S. As Winston Churchill (might have) said it’s a riddle wrapped in an enigma inside a mystery.
 When should you tip?
 How much should you tip?
 Is it ever appropriate not to tip?
 If it’s such a big deal why isn’t the gratuity included in the bill?
 Why, for that matter, aren’t workers in the U.S. hospitality industry not paid sufficiently so they don’t need tips?
 Tipping in the U.S. is a social minefield.
 An ethical dilemma from which there’s no escape while you’re here.
 Bars, restaurants, hotels, taxis – at any moment it can strike.
 Is this waiter really expecting me to leave 25%?
 What if I leave 15%?
 Will they jeer me out of the restaurant?
 Or will they just look at me with cold disdain?
 Even Americans can find it confusing.

 Intimidated?
-You should be!
-But don’t worry – we at The Real Los Angeles Tours have written this handy guide to tipping etiquette, that will help you find your way through the minefield and resolve the existential paradox that will hit you when you get back to your hotel room and find some nice chocolates sitting on top of your freshly made bed.
+There’s no need to be!
+We at The Real Los Angeles Tours have written this handy guide to tipping etiquette, that will help you find your way through the minefield and resolve the existential paradox that will hit you when you get back to your hotel room and find some nice chocolates sitting on top of your freshly made bed.
 To tip the chambermaid or not to tip the chambermaid?
 That is the question.
 To find the answer read on.